integrationsuperhero/apic/Lab2/index.md

 minutes long.
 Make sure you choose enough time in your reservation to get through all the labs!

-**NOTE: This demo environment contains a full API Connect installation in Cloud Pak for Integration.
-The login information to the APIC cluster will be sent in a separate email when you reserve the instance.
-Use Google Chrome, Firefox or Microsoft Edge to access the cluster using the credentials supplied.
-Make sure you login using API Manager User Registry not Common Services registry.**

 Prerequisites: Labs 1

 ## Generate the developer portal